-When it comes to running a wedding photography business, it’s no secret that sales can be a challenging skill to master.
+When it comes to running a wedding photography business, it’s no secret in person sales photography can be a challenging skill to master.
 We have shared how outsourcing your images to photo editing companies can help to give yourself free time to focus on your marketing, blogging, and networking.
-The free time that you have can also be used toward mastering in-person sales!
-Although it can be difficult at times, selling your products and services is a key to increasing the profit to your business.
+That free time can also be used for mastering wedding photography in person sales!
+Although it can be difficult, selling your products and services is a key to increasing the profit for your photography business.

-In our Secrets to In-Person Sales Webinar, business coach Jeff Jochum shared helpful tips to assist you in growing your business through sales.
+In our Secrets to In Person Sales Webinar, business coach Jeff Jochum shared helpful tips to assist you in growing your business through photography sales.
 We’ve put together the top 5 tips for in person sales for the professional photographer to help.
 Keep reading to learn more.

 1. Understand Client Behaviors